Nantahala-Pisgah Forest draft plan released

 According to Michelle Aldridge, team lead for the forest plan revision, the draft plan released is “significantly different” from the plan shared in 2017 due to incorporating public feedback.
 Meetings were held starting in 2013 across the western half of North Carolina with interested groups.

-The draft plan divides the one-million-acre Nantahala and Pisgah National Forest into several management areas.
+The draft plan divides the 1 million-acre Nantahala and Pisgah National Forest into several management areas.
 Locally, the Eastern Escarpment area contains 139,513 acres of Forest Service land in Avery, Burke, Caldwell, McDowell and Watauga counties.

 “In the region, adventure seekers enjoy the Brown Mountain off-highway vehicle trails; mountain biking along the Wilson Creek corridor; rock climbing in the Linville Gorge or Lost Cove Cliffs; hiking over rocky terrain on the Mountains-to-Sea Trail; backpacking in roadless settings; or backcountry fishing for trout and smallmouth bass,” the Eastern Escarpment description states.
 “Wilson Creek and Harper Creek are popular with creek boaters, especially when water flows are high.
 Bear, deer and turkey hunting is popular in the geographic area, especially at Forest Service Road 106, Dobson Knob, and Roses Creek.
 The area includes Pisgah game lands where the Forest Service coordinates with the N.C.
 Wildlife Resources Commission.”